changetocoding/CSharpTraining/Lesson06-ExtensionMethodsMoreLinq_MoneyboxReview.md

 ### Reasons:
 - Library importing so can't change (unless subclass but problems with that)
-- Convience methods don't want to add to a class
+- Convience methods don't want to add to a class (can be used for singleton pattern - Only one instance of class allowed.
+But much better ways of doing singleton with a dependency injection framework)

 ### How to write: